-HUP Single Sign On (HASSO) is a service that publishers and website operators who offer simple user logins can no longer do without.
-With a one-time registration, the user registers on a website, for example to write comments or texts in a forum.
+HUP Authentication and Single Sign On (HASSO) is a service that publishers and web site operators offering simple user logins can no longer do without.
+With single sign-on, the user registers on a website to post comments or texts in a forum, for example.

-With the SSO solution, further registration for new offers such as e-papers etc. is usually no longer necessary.
-Publishers have the great advantage – provided that address or payment data of the user are also available for paid services – of using the data for advertising without wastage.
-Parallel registration with one account can be regulated.
+With the SSO solution, there is usually no need for further registration for new offerings such as e-paper, etc. Publishers have the great advantage – provided that the user’s address or payment data is also available for paid services – of being able to use the data for advertising without wastage.
+Parallel registration with an account can be regulated.

 Registered users can create so-called “co-users”.
 For example, family members can participate in a subscription without having to register themselves (Family & Friends).
 The co-users inherit the permissions of the main user, but cannot make any changes.